datacommonsorg/import/docs/error_messages.md

 # Error Counters

-Issues found in the input files are categorized under "counters".
+Issues found in the input files are categorized under "counters" in `report.json` and `summary_report.html`.
 Counters aggregate the issues, and provide a high-level overview of what went wrong.

 Error counters with "**Suffix Description:**" are prefix counters that are logged with a suffix detailing the subject of the error.
 For example,